ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

     ## Technical Details

-    - Create 5 Planes about the Wright Brothers based on #file:Plane.cs for the scenarios and POST to SetupPlanesData
+    - Create 5 Planes about the Wright Brothers based on #file:Plane.java for the scenarios and POST to SetupPlanesData
     - When Test Data contains 3 different "Wright Flyer" planes then assert count is also 3
     - Use Theory attribute
     - Assert the amount of planes returned